tonywhatever/deb_build4skippy/Ubuntu-Recipe.md

-## Create a debian package for all flavours of Ubuntu 24.04 LTS
+## Create a debian package for all flavours of Ubuntu 24.04 LTS and Linuxmint 21.3